mocklis/mocklis.docs/source/extensions/index.rst

 A step therefore accepts calls, potentially does something, and potentially forwards on to subsequent steps.

-Part of the contract for a non-final step is that if they aren't assigned any furthes steps to pass on calls to, they should behave as if they were given a ``Missing`` step.
-The following would return the value 120 once, and from then on act as if the mock wasn't configured.
+Part of the contract for a non-final step is that if they aren't assigned any furthes steps to pass on calls to, they should look at the strictness of the mock to decide what to do.
+If the strictness is 'lenient' (the default) or if it is 'strict' (what you get if you set `Strict = true` but not `VeryStrict = true` on your ``MocklisClass`` attribute) you should just do nothing an return a default value if a return value is asked for.
+However if the strictness is 'very strict' you should throw a ``MockMissing`` exception.

+Note that a mock could be incompletely configured in a number of ways, consider the following:

 .. sourcecode:: csharp